 - business plan for profitably operating your company.

 With a seller financing arrangement, all funding may come from you.
 If the buyer defaults, you may lose the carried part of the business purchase money.
-You’ll have to find a new buyer, and possibly sell at a much smaller price, since a buyer who defaults may also have neglected other financial aspects of the business.
+You will have to find a new buyer and possibly sell at a much smaller price, since a buyer who defaults may also have neglected other financial aspects of the business.

 Initial Terms for Seller Financing

 Seller Financing: Beneficial to Both Buyer and Seller

-Both sellers and buyers stand to benefit from seller financing since this arrangement removes intermediaries and allows both parties to set agreeable terms.
-Buyers often prefer seller financing, sellers interested in increasing the number of potential business buyers should consider this option.
-Some buyers disregard arrangements that don’t include seller financing and won’t negotiate to include it.
+Both sellers and buyers stand to benefit from seller financing, since this arrangement removes third parties and allows the seller and buyer to set agreeable terms.
+Buyers often prefer seller financing, and sellers interested in increasing the number of potential business buyers should consider this option.
+Some buyers disregard arrangements that do not include seller financing and will not negotiate to include it.
 Including seller financing as a key feature of your sale automatically widens your potential sales audience.

-Sellers who offer to finance send a clear message about their business: that they are confident in its short and long-term prospects for success.
+Sellers who offer to finance send a clear message about their business: They are confident in its short- and long-term prospects for success.
 That degree of confidence on behalf of a seller willing to take a risk speaks volumes about the business, further increasing buyer interest.

 What Do Seller Financing Terms Typically Look Like?

-Seller financing demands quite a bit of paperwork and thought.
-For most business owners, this adds to the hassle of a sale.
-But neglecting the fine details of a sale can lead to disaster, and potentially lowers the price of the business or the favorability of financing terms.
-Partnering with a skilled attorney or M&A Advisor firm, broker, or investment banker—and ideally, with both—protects all parties, as well as the business itself.
-When the business is protected, so too are both buyer and seller, since the investment both sides have taken a risk on depends on the business’s success and stability.
+Seller financing demands quite a bit of paperwork and thought; for most business owners, this adds to the hassle of a sale.
+But neglecting the fine details of a sale can lead to disaster and potentially lowers the price of the business or the favorability of financing terms.
+Partnering with a skilled attorney or an M&A advisory firm, broker, or investment banker — ideally, with both — protects all parties as well as the business itself.
+When the business is protected, so too are both buyer and seller, since the investment on which both sides have taken a risk depends on the business’s success and stability.